HBLocker/Pwnablekr/Quick_maffs.md

 ### Putting it all together

-Now we have a somewhat understanding of the theory behing this attack, lets put it all together and use it!
+Now we have a somewhat understanding of the theory behind this attack, let us put it all together and use it!

 https://app.hackthebox.com/challenges/quick-maffs

-The challange is as follows:
+The challenge is as follows:

 Why does maths have to be so hard?
 Because some dudes with "degrees" decided there have to be 4529837459872034759 different equations and 347293475923709458 different fields instead of just pure numbers.

-we are prestended with the following sage code
+we are presented with the following sage code
 ``` sage
 from Crypto.Util.number import *
 from secret import pts,p,q